Question: How can I generate enough library mass to use as input into the Targeted Gene Expression assay?

 As an alternative strategy to generate additional WTA library mass, one extra PCR cycle can be added to the Sample Index PCR step during WTA library preparation.

-We have tested this approach on 3' Single Cell Gene Expression libraries and found that adding one extra cycle to the SI PCR had no impact or only minimally impacted library complexity, library quality, cell calling and cell clustering.
-This approach has not been tested with 5’ Single Cell Gene Expression libraries.
+We have tested this approach on Single Cell 3' v3.1 Dual Index Gene Expression libraries and Visium Spatial Gene Expression libraries and found that adding one extra cycle to the SI PCR had no impact or only minimally impacted library complexity, library quality, and clustering.
+This approach has not been tested with Single Cell 5' Gene Expression libraries.

 We do not recommend adding more than one extra PCR cycle at this step.

-Products: Targeted Gene Expression, Single Cell Gene Expression, Single Cell Immune Profiling
+Products: Targeted Gene Expression, Single Cell Gene Expression, Single Cell Immune Profiling, Visium for fresh-frozen